 By structuring development to deliver a new release every few weeks the MVP increases in value to its users, but continues to be an MVP.
 Because priority is given to value instead of features.

 To find that value, Agile relies on User Stories.

 What is a User Story?

 A User Story is a high level description of what an app or web site needs to do written from the perspective of a user.

-The classic format for a user story is “As an XXXX , I want to YYYY, so that ZZZZ “.
+The classic format for a user story is “As an X , I want to Y, so that Z“.

 “As a first time home buyer, I want to keep track of houses I’m interested in, so that I can buy my dream home.”